statisticalmodel/beautiful-jekyll/Campus.md

 #### Hypothesis Testing
 A/B testing, RCT (Randomized Controlled Trial), Hypothesis testing outline, Confidence intervals when performing hypothesis testing, Fishers exact test, central limit theorem.
 Using p-values, Thompson sampling method

-#### Final Use Case Work Covers
+### Final Use Case
+Last part of the course is a final presentation of the use cases.
+The participants has 15 min to present their findings and answer questions.
 Use Case Matrix: Document where participants record key information about their project and chosen approach Project Plan: Timeline of the project
-Final Presentation: The participants has around 15 min to present their findings